Description

 From chapter 3, "Fiduciary Issues for Trustees Regarding Corporate Governance and Executive Compensation"

-From chapter 9, "Findings from the NCEO’s ESOP Executive Compensation Surveys" (tables omitted)
+From chapter 8, "Findings from the 2023 ESOP Compensation Survey" (tables omitted)

-Note, too, that percentiles for each pay category are calculated among only those respondent companies that offer that pay category, and exclude respondents who entered a zero or left their response blank.
-For example, cash incentive pay for CEOs among all respondents is $100,000 at the 50th percentile (median), but this is the median among only those companies that pay cash incentives to their CEO.
+Table 8-3 shows base pay, cash incentives, and stock-based incentives for each position, broken down by percentiles.
+Note that percentiles for each pay category are calculated among only those respondents that offer that pay category, and respondents who entered a zero or left their response blank are excluded.
+For example, cash incentive pay for CEOs is $120,775 at the 50th percentile (median), but this is the median among only those companies that pay cash incentives to their CEO.